clux/facemaulers/questideas/loot.md

 Good loot to give out.

+## Ring of Spell Splitting
+ALlows twinning on a spell that only targets one creature.
+Once per day.

 ## Iridium Galvanizer
 Adds +1 to plate armor + fire res
 Braegan can apply it if.
 Felgolos can apply it.